Babylon forgoes IPO in U.S., focuses on ironSource merger

-JERUSALEM, Sept 22 (Reuters) - Israeli translation software provider Babylon has opted out of a public offering in the United States, saying it is instead focusing efforts on a potential merger with software distribution firm ironSource.
+JERUSALEM (Reuters) - Israeli translation software provider Babylon (BBYL.TA) has opted out of a public offering in the United States, saying it is instead focusing efforts on a potential merger with software distribution firm ironSource.

 Babylon said on Sunday it told the U.S. Securities and Exchange Commission it was withdrawing a draft prospectus it had submitted in November 2012.
 It had filed for an initial public offering for up to $115 million.